SLTAT2025/SLTAT2025.github.io/README.md

 ## Call for papers

-See the [SLTAT 2025 Call for Papers](SLTAT2025-CFP.md) for details.
+See the [SLTAT 2025 Call for Papers](SLTAT2025-CFP.md) for details about content and submissions.

 ## Dates